-MEP engineering (or mechanical, electrical, and plumbing) is an important and ever-expanding part of the construction industry.
+MEP engineering (or mechanical, electrical, and plumbing), also known as the MEP meaning in construction, is an important and ever-expanding part of the construction industry.
 MEP engineers play a critical role in a project’s ultimate success.

 They are responsible for more than simply the design and implementation of mechanical, electrical, and plumbing systems.
 Their work also includes the design of fire protection systems, building automation, energy consulting, and sustainable building design.
 They are important not only for their role in design but also for their role in assisting with audits of the project’s workflow and specifications.
 MEP engineers greatly enhance the smooth flow of the project by serving as a centralized source of information and advice for design, purchasing, and installation decisions.